grgGIT/RtRcapstonespringPrototype/README.md

 then go to localhost:3000/finalDirect/homescreen.html

-You might have some issues if you don't have RFID hooked up but if it is broken, you can skip around the html pages within finalDirect
+You might have some issues if you don't have RFID hooked up.
+To return full computer use but if it is broken, you can skip around the html pages within finalDirect